emanueleg/pla-ng/readme.md

 ## Demo

-A live demo of phpLiteAdmin can be found here: https://demo.phpliteadmin.org/
+A live demo of the original phpLiteAdmin can be found here: https://demo.phpliteadmin.org/